vitor0x5/FastSqlCompiler/README.md

 SELECT * FROM Pessoas WHERE nome = 'Fulano' AND idade = '20';
 SELECT (nome, endereco) FROM Pessoas WHERE nome = 'Fulano' AND idade = '20';
+SELECT * FROM Pessoas
+SELECT (nome, endereco) FROM Pessoas

 DELETE FROM Pessoas WHERE nome = 'Fulano';
+DELETE FROM Pessoas
 ```
 ******************************************************
 ## Compilando o projeto